duaasajid/esmart/README.md

 ## Trivia

 Please share your thoughts about the following points in 1-2 sentences max:

-* Which popular component of rails 3.x-4.x apps is not being used here?

 * Can you think of some input validation that is missing from all forms / models of the app?